Crooked (song): Music video

 The music video for "Crooked" was released on September 4, 2013.
 The video was filmed in England, in a grand-scale approach that required a budget of about three to four times larger than the record company's usual music videos.
 G-Dragon puts on 16 different outfits in total, including T-shirts honoring the punk bands Black Flag and Sex Pistols.
 In the video, the rapper runs through the London underground while causing fights and destruction at clubs.
 Spin commented that "Crooked" is "no less visually dazzling" that the other music videos from the album, describing it as a "rapid-paced clip" toying with "first-generation punk iconography."
 Fuse named it one of G-Dragon "must-see videos".
 It became his first solo music video to hit 100 million views on YouTube in January 2017.

 Live performances

 G-Dragon performed the song for the first time on the final shows of his One of a Kind World Tour in Seoul on August 31 and September 1.
 Later, the first televised performance was held on the talk show You Hee-yeol's Sketchbook on September 6.
 The first performance at a music show took place on SBS's Inkigayo on September 8, 2013.
 On M Countdown the single was performed with the then YG trainees, iKon and Winner, who were at the time appearing in the survival audition program, WIN: Who Is Next, acting as backup dancers.
 "Crooked" was performed at the 2013 Mnet Asian Music Awards.
-Big Bang's single "Sober" was used as a prelude to the performance two years before its release.
+BigBang's single "Sober" was used as a prelude to the performance two years before its release.
 The rapper also performed "Crooked" at his second world tour, Act III: M.O.T.T.E.